diodechain/diode-docs/content/docs/Using/invite-codes.md

 ![](/uploads/image-95.png)

-If they haven't installed Diode Drive yet, they should first click the "Free Download" to <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>install it</strong></a>, but for their own device.
+If they haven't installed Diode Collab yet, they should first click the "Free Download" to <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>install it</strong></a>, but for their own device.

-Once they have installed Diode Drive, they can follow the steps in the animated GIF shown on the Invite Code Link.
+Once they have installed Diode Collab, they can follow the steps in the animated GIF shown on the Invite Code Link.
 These steps are also described in <a href="https://app.docs.diode.io/docs/using/join-a-zone-by-invite-code/" target="_blank" rel="noopener"><strong>this article</strong></a>.

 ---